 Funds received or withdrawn from an employer-sponsored retirement plan and deposited directly into an IRA.
 The 20% tax withholding of funds by the plan sponsor is waived when funds are rolled directly into an IRA.

-Tax Reporting - Principal Trust will report the deposit of funds from an employer-sponsored retirement plan as an IRA rollover contribution to the IRS.
+Tax Reporting - IBKR will report the deposit of funds from an employer-sponsored retirement plan as an IRA rollover contribution to the IRS.
 The IRS receives Form 5498 (IRA Contributions).
-US investors do not include the Form 5498 with tax filing.
+US investors do not include the Form 5498 with their tax filing.
+Click IRA Tax Reporting for details.

 3. IRA to Employer Sponsored Retirement Plan Rollover